MicrosoftDocs/azure-docs/articles/data-factory/data-factory-data-movement-activities.md

 > [AZURE.NOTE] To learn about activities in general, see [Understanding pipelines and activities](data-factory-create-pipelines.md).

 ### Copy data between two cloud data stores
-When both the source and sink (destination) data stores are in the cloud, Copy Activity goes through the following stages to copy/move data from the source to the sink.
+When both source and sink data stores are in the cloud, Copy Activity goes through the following stages to copy data from the source to the sink.
 The service that powers Copy Activity:

 1. Reads data from the source data store.
 2. Performs serialization/deserialization, compression/decompression, column mapping, and type conversion.
 It does these operations based on the configurations of the input dataset, output dataset, and Copy Activity.